Super/Man: The Christopher Reeve Story: Release

+Theatrical

 Super/Man: The Christopher Reeve Story had its world premiere at the Rose Wagner Performing Arts Center in Salt Lake City, Utah for the Sundance Film Festival on January 19, 2024, followed by a post-screening Q&A session with the film's directors, Ian Bonhôte and Peter Ettedgui, and with Reeve's children.
 The following month, DC Comics owner Warner Bros.
 Discovery (WBD) acquired the worldwide theatrical and home media release rights to the documentary for $15 million, and worked with DC Studios co-CEOs James Gunn and Peter Safran and its corporate siblings Warner Bros.
 Pictures, HBO Documentary Films, CNN Films, and the streaming service Max to do so.
 The sale was represented by film financing company Cinetic Media.

-DC Studios chairmen James Gunn (left) and Peter Safran (right) pushed for Warner Bros.
+DC Studios co-chairmen James Gunn (left) and Peter Safran (right) pushed for Warner Bros.
 Pictures to acquire the film's distribution rights.

 At the April 2024 CinemaCon, Safran announced that the documentary would be theatrically released in September 2024, under the Warner Bros.
 Pictures, DC Studios, HBO, and CNN labels.
 The following month, it was announced that the documentary would have a limited theatrical release on September 21 and 25, 2024, in collaboration with Fathom Events, although, there was a potential for a wide release.
 September 25, 2024, the day the film received a second theatrical release, was chosen as the date for an encore presentation because it would have been Reeve's 72nd birthday.
 The film received a wide release in North America on October 11, 2024, followed by international releases in late 2024, including in the United Kingdom on November 1.

+Home video

-It was subsequently made available on other platforms, starting in the United States where it aired on HBO on December 7 and was made available for streaming on Max, and in the United Kingdom where it was broadcast on Sky UK and streaming on Now starting on December 28.
+The film was subsequently made available on other platforms, starting in the United States where it aired on HBO on December 7 and was made available for streaming on Max, and in the United Kingdom where it was broadcast on Sky UK and streaming on Now starting on December 28.

 Reception

-Critical response
+Critical and public responses

 On Metacritic, the film holds a weighted average score of 76 out of 100 from 21 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale.

 Screen Daily film critic Amber Wilkinson wrote, "The life and work of Superman star Christopher Reeve is framed and largely recounted by his family and friends in Ian Bonhote and Peter Ettedgui's increasingly moving documentary."
 Monica Castillo of RogerEbert.com described it as "Easily my big festival cry, something that moves you so deeply that the combination of sleep deprivation, altitude, and the movie's subject makes it almost impossible not to get emotional."

 Adele spoke highly of the documentary at one of her concerts.